certicky/crowdsourced-geotracker/README.md

 * If possible, the device's geolocation should only be enabled while sending the report.
 If it was disabled before reporting, it should auto-disable after the report is sent.
 * When users aren't reporting a sighting, the app should display a map of recent reports around them.

-## Web Frontend (basic HTML with a bit of JS)

-### Installation
-* Clone this repository: `git clone git@github.com:certicky/crowdsourced-geotracker.git`
-* Navigate to folder frontend-web: `cd crowdsourced-geotracker/frontend-web`
-* Copy the `settings.js.example` file to `settings.js` and update the values in it.
-You need to point it to your running backend and provide your Google Maps API key.
-* Then just open `index.html` in your web browser.

-Functions:
-* The web displays a map of recent reports in the area.
-The default area displayed is set according to browser's location.
-* (under construction) It will be possible to rewind the time back using a slider to see how the report locations changed over time.
-* (under construction) We'll also allow users to report sightings via this web frontend too, not only the mobile app.